nkhorman/spamilter/ui/www/README.md

 And, you'll probably need to run it once, manually after installation, to see the charts.

+Also, you'll need to change totals.php to reflect the htdocs path.

 ## Files and Permissions
 This app expects to be able to write to the /var/db/spamilter/db.sndr file,